 How much you drink is important – and so is when.
 It’s best practice to drink one to two glasses to start your day to activate internal organs; one glass about 30 minutes before a meal to help with digestion; one glass before a bath; and one glass before going to bed.
 Also, make sure you drink water leading up to and during an exercise session or fitness class at your senior living community.

 What Is an Early Sign of Dehydration in the Elderly?

-Thirst is a telltale sign that your body needs water.
+If you are feeling thirsty, your body needs water.
 The problem is that for many seniors, by the time you feel thirsty, you are already dehydrated.
-A few other early signs of dehydration in older adults include fatigue, dizziness, confusion, headaches, less frequent urination, dark-colored urine, dry skin, and cramping.
-If you are not sweating even in hot weather or not producing tears, these also can be symptoms of dehydration.
+Other early signs of dehydration in older adults include: